 In this post, I’ll talk about a few different situations that have occurred in my own family.
 Through this exercise, I hope that you can find enough of a parallel to your own situation and that it helps you make a decision about the steps that you should take moving forward.

-I always tell the truth about DNA results, if I am asked directly
+We should tell the truth about DNA results if we are directly asked

 When it first became known in my family that I was interested in family history and I would be taking a DNA test, I had a few phone calls and in-person conversations that started off like this: